Configure databases

-This document describes how to use the official CircleCI pre-built Docker container images for a database service in CircleCI.
+This page describes how to use the official CircleCI pre-built Docker container images for a database service in CircleCI.

-CircleCI provides pre-built images for languages and services like databases with a lot of conveniences added into the images on CircleCI Developer Hub.
+CircleCI provides pre-built images (Docker and VM) for languages and services, like databases, with commonly-used tools preinstalled.
+For a full list, see the CircleCI Developer Hub.

 PostgreSQL database testing example